esphome/esphome-docs/components/wireguard.rst

 |wireguard| on servers, home servers or general host.
 It depends
 on the platform and on the operating system in use.

 You can start reading the `official documentation <https://www.wireguard.com/>`__ to have an overview of what it is and on how to install it *system wide* for common operating systems.
-Or you can jump directly to the `Home Assistant Community Add-on: WireGuard
+Read the thread at `Home Assistant Community Add-on: WireGuard
 <https://community.home-assistant.io/t/home-assistant-community-add-on-wireguard/134662>`__
 if you intend to install it through Home Assistant.
+Plase note that securely setting up a VPN requires some networking experience, you will need to open router ports and possibly use custom commands to redirect traffic.

 Once everything is configured you should be able to add the device to Home Assistant.
 See next section.